Atraya21/axway-open-docs/content/en/docs/central/mesh_management/observability.md

 **API Central Resources**:

 In order to link the transactions with the API Services in API central, certain resources need to be created with the "externalAPIID" specified in the attributes.

-**Note** This step is NOT required to just view transactions in API Observer.
-The step is only required in the case of linking those transactions to a specific API Service

 ```yaml
 kind: APIService